Saltdal Municipality: Geography

-The main centre in the municipality is Rognan, on the southern shore of the Saltdal Fjord, where the valley floor meets the fjord.
+The main population centre in the municipality is Rognan, on the southern shore of the Saltdal Fjord, where the valley floor meets the fjord.
 When the Ice age ended and the ice had melted 9,000 years ago, the valley was a fjord as the sea reached what is today an elevation of 120 m due to isostatic depression.
-The valley is situated just north of the Arctic Circle.
+The valley is situated north of the Arctic Circle.
+The highest point in the municipality is the 1755.98 m tall mountain Nordre Saulo, located within Junkerdal National Park.

 Two national parks are partially in the municipality: Saltfjellet–Svartisen National Park in the southwest, and Junkerdal National Park in the eastern part.
 This makes Saltdal one of the municipalities in Norway with the largest percentage of protected areas within its borders.
 The river Saltdalselva runs through the valley.
 The riverbed appears very bright in some places due to the minerals in the sand.
 The valley is covered with pine forest and birch and other trees are common as well.
 Lakes in the region include Balvatnet, Fiskeløysvatnet, Kjemåvatnet, and Nordre Bjøllåvatnet.
 The mountain Ørfjellet is also located in the municipality.